 This therapist has indicated that they belong to an Accredited Register.

 Lack of life purpose or direction

 I offer a reduced cost introductory meeting to help you decide whether to work with me (see below).

-Introductory meeting for Couples Counselling: £25
+Introductory meeting (individuals and couples): £25

 All sessions last 60 minutes

-About Reduced Cost Introductory Meetings:
+Reduced Cost Introductory Meeting:

 Choosing a therapist to work with can be a daunting process and expensive if you want to meet more than one.
 That is why I offer a reduced cost introductory meeting.

 An introductory meeting is aimed at providing you with whatever experience and information you need to be able to decide if you would like to begin working with me.
 It is an opportunity for you to tell me about what you are needing support with, to ask any questions you may have and to get a sense of how we might work together.
 Also, it gives you some time to get a sense of me.
 The quality of the therapeutic relationship is vital to the work so it is important that you feel some kind of resonance, or ease, with whomever you choose to work with.